 Unreached People Groups

 This is why we speak of unreached people groups.
 The most helpful website I know of for understanding and researching the unreached peoples of the world is the Joshua Project.
 It lists a total of 15,965 people groups in the world.
-Of these, 6,434 are still unreached, defining unreached as a “people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize this people group” — which means, in their definition, fewer than 2 percent evangelical Christian.
+Of these, 6,434 are still unreached, defining unreached as a “people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize this people group” — which means, in their definition, fewer than two percent evangelical Christian.

 So Jesus gave the mandate to us to make disciples of all these groups, and Paul modeled what frontier missions looks like, making it his ambition to proclaim the gospel where the church was not already planted.
 And today the mandate holds (“Make disciples of all nations”), and the promise holds (“I will be with you to the end of the age”), and the stakes are eternal: “Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him” (John 3:36).